 - A local councillor, writing to the Manchester Evening News, 11 May, 2006.

-Named after a remark by Olympic sprint gold medallist, Linford Christie, in that he sprinted out of the blocks on the 'B of the bang', this striking sculpture by Thomas Heatherwick is, at the time of writing, the tallest in the UK at 55m.
-Looking not unlike an oversized spiny sea-urchin, it was commissioned to commemorate the 2002 Commonwealth Games, and spikily sits outside the City of Manchester Stadium.
+Named after a remark by Olympic sprint gold medallist, Linford Christie, in that he sprinted out of the blocks on the 'B of the bang', this striking sculpture by Thomas Heatherwick was, at the time of construction, the tallest in the UK at 55m.
+Looking not unlike an oversized spiny sea-urchin, it was commissioned to commemorate the 2002 Commonwealth Games, and spikily sat outside the City of Manchester Stadium.

 Despite attracting almost universal acclaim for its impact, problems started on 6 January, 2005, one week before its official opening by Christie, when a tip of one of the 180 metal spikes fell 22m to the ground, thankfully not impaling any rough-sleeping Mancunians in the process.
-A further incident occurred in May, when a spike was found hanging loose and had to be cut off by firemen.
-In May, 2006 nine further spikes were removed for testing after another part fell off the sculpture.
-It appears to be susceptible to vibration in windy conditions, and at the time of writing, its future is uncertain.
+Over the next few years further parts fell off the sculpture, which appeared to have been susceptible to vibration in windy conditions.
+The structure was eventually dismantled in 2009.